ServiceStack/docs.servicestack.net/MyApp/_pages/background-jobs.md

 ### Real Time Admin UI

-Dashboard Summary of Executed, Failed and Cancelled Jobs and Worker Stats
+The Background Jobs Admin UI provides a real time view into the status of all background jobs including their progress, completion times, Executed, Failed and Cancelled Jobs, etc. which is useful for monitoring and debugging purposes.

 ![](/img/pages/jobs/jobs-dashboard.webp)